 Establishing self-employment for the Solo 401k

-Once more capital is available, I would like to buy and hold a duplex or triplex with property management in place within the SDIRA.
-This is where I start to question the SDIRA.
+I would like to buy and hold a duplex or triplex with property management in place within a self-directed IRA (SDIRA).
+But this is where I start to question the SDIRA.
 Because of my probably slow-ish plan for building capital, I will most likely need to finance the multifamily buy and hold.
-I know that UBTI is an issue in an SDIRA, however: this is avoided in a Solo 401k.
-Aside from my other ideas for developing self-employment opportunities as a licensed occupational therapist (which require its own capital and significant time), I always have the opportunity to do contract work as a therapist on a 1099 throughout the summer months.
-This won’t be a huge money maker for me (maybe a few thousand per summer), however: it is a clear (and relatively easy) way to “go into business” for myself and get the solo 401k established.
+I know that UBTI is an issue in an SDIRA.
+However, this is avoided in a Solo 401k.

-Is there a minimum amount of self-employed income necessary to establish/ maintain a solo 401K…can a few hundred dollars a year on a 1099 be adequate?
-Annual rollovers from an IRA into a solo 401k are allowed, correct?
+And is there a minimum amount of self-employed income necessary to establish and maintain a Solo 401k?
+Can a few hundred dollars a year on a 1099 be adequate?
+Annual rollovers from an IRA into a Solo 401k are allowed, correct?
 Would a Roth solo 401k have a role here?

-The employee elective deferrals are subject to the same limit on both, the Solo 401k and your employer 401k.
+First of all, yes, the maximum employee elective deferral limit is per person, not per plan.
 So, for example, if you were contributing $10,000 at your employer 401k, then you can contribute up to $7,500 as salary deferral into your Solo 401k.
 You can split Solo401k contributions any way you wish.